 Lessons learned that helped the passaged of the Affordable Care Act

 - A newly elected President must act quickly before political capital dissolves.
-The earlier in term the better.
+The earlier in the term, the better.

 - Leave the details to Congress.
 The President should focus on the bigger picture.
-He should edcuate the nation on why it matters.
+He should educate the nation on why it matters.

 - It has to be a bipartisan effort.
 The legislation could not have passed with support from just one party.

-- The House and Congress must constantly communicate with the public.
+- The House and Congress must continuously communicate with the public.

 - Don’t threaten existing insurance coverage (Clinton wanted to change it for everyone, Obama wanted to expand to those who didn’t have it).